Personalized Case Management (Non-Medical)

 We can assist clients in filling out and submitting paperwork for the state’s AIDS Drug Assistance Program, which guarantees access to HIV and other necessary medications.
 In addition, APRI offers services from a registered provider who can discuss medications with clients as needed.

-We are proud to offer free HIV, hepatitis C, and syphilis testing through our “Take Charge, Get Tested!” program and to help individuals and couples learn their HIV status in a safe, comfortable, and private environment.
-Our qualified professional testing counselors provide free, confidential, rapid testing on a walk-in basis on the following days:
+We are proud to offer free HIV and hepatitis C testing through our “Take Charge, Get Tested!” program and to help individuals learn their HIV status in a safe, comfortable, and private environment.
+Our qualified professional testing counselors provide free, confidential, walk-in rapid testing on:

-The rapid HIV, hepatitis C, and syphilis tests provide results in approximately 20 minutes.
+The rapid HIV and hepatitis C tests provide results in approximately 20 minutes.
 All tests are done with a simple finger prick that collects a drop of blood.
 (An oral swab test may be available.
 If you elect to use an oral swab test, it is recommended you do not eat, brush your teeth, or floss for 30 minutes prior to the test.)

 We understand some people feel nervous about getting tested or have questions they’d like answered ahead of time.
 Our staff is happy to assist, answer questions, and our goal is to help everyone—regardless of their race/ethnicity, sex, age, gender identity or expression, or sexual orientation—feel welcome and comfortable getting tested.